SharkFishDeveloper/Sloth/README.md

-# Sloth Command Documentation .
-Sloth is created by Shahzeb/SharkFishDeveloper
+# Sloth Command Documentation .Sloth is created by Shahzeb/SharkFishDeveloper

 ## Sloth - A Global Version Control System